 Consequences of Settlor Misconduct

-- Deviations from approved trust terms
+- Deviation from trust terms

-- Unexpected tax challenges
+- Unforeseen tax issues

 Differences Between Settlor, Trustee, and Beneficiary